-The M.S. candidate who has satisfied all other requirements for the degree will submit the scholarly paper on the recommendation of the M.S. committee chair and schedule an oral presentation if desired.
+The M.S. or I.U.G candidate who has satisfied all other requirements for the degree will submit the scholarly paper on the recommendation of the Master's Committee chair and schedule an oral presentation if desired.
 If a presentation is to be scheduled, one month's notice is required for scheduling the oral presentation.
-Please go to the IST Graduate Student website to complete and upload a degree audit and submit a request for the completion of your M.S. scholarly paper.
-The deadline for holding the presentation is four weeks before commencement.
-It is the responsibility of the M.S. candidate to provide a copy of the scholarly paper to each member of the M.S. committee at least two weeks before the date of the scheduled presentation.
+Please go to the IST Graduate Student website to complete and upload a degree audit and submit a request for the completion of your Master's Scholarly Paper.
+The deadline for holding the presentation is approximately two months before commencement.
+It is the responsibility of the M.S. or I.U.G candidate to provide a copy of the scholarly paper to each member of the Master's Committee at least two weeks before the date of the scheduled presentation.

-Both the adviser and the student are responsible for ensuring the completion of a draft of the scholarly paper and for adequate consultation with members of the M.S. committee.
+Both the adviser and the student are responsible for ensuring the completion of a draft of the scholarly paper and for adequate consultation with members of the Master's Committee.
 Major revisions to the scholarly paper should be completed before submission to the committee and oral presentation if one is scheduled.
-The M.S. scholarly paper is evaluated by the entire M.S. committee and the results are reported to the IST Graduate Programs Office via the Completion of Master's Scholarly Paper form.
+The Master's Scholarly Paper is evaluated by the entire Master's Committee and the results are reported to the IST Graduate Programs Office via the Completion of Master's Scholarly Paper form.
 If an oral presentation is scheduled, it will consist of an oral presentation of the scholarly paper by the candidate and a period of questions and responses.
 These will relate in large part to the scholarly paper, but may cover the candidate's entire program of study, because a major purpose of the presentation is also to assess the general scholarly attainments of the candidate.
 The portion of the presentation in which the scholarly paper is presented is open to the public.

-If an oral presentation is scheduled, at least two members of the M.S. committee (including the adviser or chair) must be physically present.
+If an oral presentation is scheduled, at least two members of the Master's Committee (including the adviser or chair) must be physically present.
 The graduate student also must be physically present.
 No more than one member may participate via telephone or video conferencing.
-The M.S. presentation request and a request for exceptions must be submitted to the Graduate Programs Office for approval at least two weeks prior to the date of the presentation.
-Special arrangements, such as requirements for meeting participation via distance, should be communicated to the student and the M.S. committee members well in advance of the presentation.
+The master's presentation request and a request for exceptions must be submitted to the Graduate Programs Office for approval at least two weeks prior to the date of the presentation.
+Special arrangements, such as requirements for meeting participation via distance, should be communicated to the student and the Master's Committee members well in advance of the presentation.

-A favorable vote of at least two-thirds of the members of the committee is required for approval of the scholarly paper and passing the M.S. oral presentation, if one was scheduled.
+A favorable vote of at least two-thirds of the members of the committee is required for approval of the scholarly paper and passing the master's oral presentation, if one was scheduled.
 The results are reported to the IST Office of Graduate Programs via the Completion of Master's Scholarly Paper form to become part of the student's graduate file.
-If a candidate fails, it is the responsibility of the M.S. committee to determine whether or not another examination may be taken.
+If a candidate fails, it is the responsibility of the Master's Committee to determine whether or not another examination may be taken.